avnet-iotconnect/iotc-python-examples/PE100A_Vibration_Demo/README.md

 <img src=".//media/PE100A_Motor_Monitor_Demo_Diagram.png"/>

-* Within this directory, there is a copy of the diagram (called “PE100A_Motor_Monitor_Demo_Diagram.png”) that can be downloaded for further inspection.
+* Within this "media" folder of this directory, there is a copy of the diagram (called “PE100A_Motor_Monitor_Demo_Diagram.png”) that can be downloaded for further inspection.

 ## Step 7: IoTConnect Python SDK
 * Open a terminal window and run these commands in this order: